 Purchase of assets

 A purchase of assets usually results in an increase in the cost base of those assets for capital gains tax purposes, although this increase is likely to be taxable to the seller.
 Similarly, where depreciable assets are purchased at a value greater than their tax-depreciated value, the value of these assets is refreshed for purposes of the purchaser’s tax depreciation claim but may lead to a clawback of tax depreciation for the seller.
 Where assets are purchased, it may also be possible to recognize intangible assets for tax amortization purposes.
-Asset purchases are likely to give rise to relatively higher transaction tax costs than share purchases.
-On the other hand, for share purchases, historical tax and other liabilities generally remain with the company and are not transferred with the assets.
-As clarified in this chapter’s section on choice of acquisition funding, it may be more straightforward, from a regulatory perspective, for a foreign- invested enterprise to obtain bank financing for an asset acquisition than for a share acquisition.
+Asset purchases are likely to give rise to relatively higher transaction tax costs than share purchases, which are generally taxable to the seller company (except for stamp duty which is borne by both the buyer and seller).
+Further, for asset purchases, historical tax and other liabilities generally remain with the seller company and are not transferred with the assets.
+As clarified in this chapter’s section on choice of acquisition funding, it may be more straightforward, from a regulatory perspective, for a foreign invested enterprise to obtain bank financing for an asset acquisition than for a share acquisition.

 The seller may have a different base cost for their shares in the company as compared to the base cost of the company’s assets and undertaking.
 This, as well as a potential second charge to tax where the assets are sold and the company is liquidated or distributes the sales proceeds, may determine whether the seller prefers a share or asset sale.